We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 "The interface is not that user-friendly and is a little tough to navigate."

-"There are some scripting elements that could be added."
+"There are some monitoring features that could be added."

 "This solution is certainly not the cheapest, but we win in time."